Benbrechter/Text-Editor/README.md

   ## Questions
   If you have any questions, you can email me at benbrechter3@gmail.com

-  If you want to see more of my work you can visit my Github at [BenBrechter](https://github.com/undefined)
+  If you want to see more of my work, you can visit my Github at [BenBrechter](https://github.com/undefined)